SoraHjort/TF-Games-Util/README.md

-# TF-Games-Util
-A mirror/fork of Nusszer's TF Games En/Decoder Utility
+# TF (WFC/FOC) Coalesced Encoding/Decoding Utility

 This is a mirror/fork of the source that Patrik Nusszer put out on their now defunct website.
 Partly for archiving purposes.
 Also partly to see if anyone is interested in updating/fixing outstanding bugs